Ilhamkawe/go-resep-api/README.md

 	})
 ```
 note:
-you only need to create an empty database, because I have provided DB migration
+you only need to create an empty database, because I have provided DB migration, or
+you can download here https://github.com/Ilhamkawe/go-resep-api/blob/main/go-resep.sql

 ## Usage